helium/HIP/0024-reward-splitting.md

 1. Hotspot owner creates a partially signed transaction with a proposed reward split as well as an optional HNT amount that is required to complete the transaction.
-The transaction would perform a validity check of the proposed split by ensuring the proposed split is
+The transaction would perform a validity check of the proposed split by ensuring the proposed split meets the following criteria

     A. An integer between 1 -> 100 (This range would be defined by a chain variable)